leabmgrt/DSMCloudflareDDNS/README.md

 ## How to use

 1. Setup the NodeJS application
-   1.1 (Preferred).
+   - 1.1 (Preferred).
 Clone this repo and let it run somewhere, on a server or your NAS directly (I didn't test that though). !!
 Important: Rename .env.example to .env.
 There you can change the environment variables !!
-   1.2.
+   - 1.2.
 As of time of writing this, I have an instance of the program running on my own server at `dsmddnscloudflare.abmgrt.dev`.
 If you can't setup an own instance of the application, you can use this domain in the next step.
 But remember that I can change the domain or shut down this instance at any time. **By using this instance that this domain you agree that you are responsible for any type of damage.
 While unlikely, you're still sharing your Cloudflare API Token with my server.**

 2. In DSM, go to "Control Panel" -> "External Access" -> "DDNS" and click "Customize Provider".
 Set the Name to Cloudflare and the Query URL to the following string:

 `https://dns.your.domain/update?hostname=__HOSTNAME__&ip=__MYIP__&zone=__USERNAME__&key=__PASSWORD__`

 3. Replace `dns.your.domain` with the domain or IP address to the running NodeJS application.
-(Words surrounded by "\_\_" are variables by DSM)
+(Words surrounded by "\_\_" are variables by DSM, **DO NOT CHANGE THEM UNLESS YOU KNOW WHAT YOU'RE DOING**)
 4. Click "Save"
 5. In the upper-left corner, click "add" and select "\*Cloudflare"
 6. Set "Hostname" to the hostname you want to update